 Do you need to load creatine HCL?

-No. HCL's superior solubility means starting at 2-3g daily immediately elevates muscle creatine.
-You'll see strength gains within 7-10 days without any loading phase.
-Monohydrate can be loaded (20g/day for 5-7 days) to speed results, but loading is optional for monohydrate too.
+No. HCL's superior solubility means it reaches effective levels faster.
+With consistent 2-3g daily dosing, you'll see performance gains within 5-7 days.
+Monohydrate benefits from loading (20g/day split into 4 doses for 5-7 days) to speed results, but loading is optional for both.

 Which creatine is best for strength gains?